 EITF 03-6 does not impact our overall net income or other financial results; however, in periods in which aggregate net income exceeds the First Target Distribution level, it will have the impact of reducing net income per limited partner unit.
-This result occurs as a larger portion of our aggregate earnings, as if distributed, is allocated to the incentive distribution rights of the general partner, even though we make distributions on the basis of available cash and not earnings.
+This result occurs as a larger portion of our aggregate earnings, as if distributed, is allocated to the incentive distribution rights of the general partner, even though we make distributions on the basis of Available Cash and not earnings.
 In periods in which our aggregate net income per unit does not exceed the First Target Distribution level, EITF 03-6 does not have any impact on our calculation of earnings per limited partner unit.
-During the three months ended June 30, 2006, our aggregate net income per unit exceeded the Second Target Distribution level, and as a result we allocated \$0.3 million in additional earnings to the general partner in accordance with EITF 03-6.
-During the six months ended June 30, 2006, our aggregate net income per unit was less than the First Target Distribution level and EITF 03-6 did not impact earnings per unit.
+During the three months ended September 30, 2006, our aggregate net income per unit exceeded the Third Target Distribution level, and as a result we allocated \$0.6 million in additional earnings to the general partner in accordance with EITF 03-6.
+During the nine months ended September 30, 2006, our aggregate net income per limited partner unit exceeded the Second Target Distribution level, and as a result we allocated \$0.3 million in additional earnings to the general partner.